Cryptonomic/ImageProxy/README.md

 # NFT Image Proxy
-Image Proxy for use with Tezos Wallets with support for content moderation.
+Image Proxy supporting automatic content moderation for use with Tezos Wallets and other applications in the ecosystem.

 The proxy supports the following features:
 1. Fetching images from either `HTTP` or `IPFS` urls.
 1. The following image formats are supported: `bmp`, `jpg`, `png`, `tiff`, `gif`.
 1. Automatic content moderation by hooking with a moderation provider.